-MTL 23/15
+DRAFT MTL 23/15CL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: T

 MEDICAID SERVICES MANUAL Subject: ADDENDUM

-- d.
-Social or emotional development; or - e.
+- e.
 Adaptive development. - 3.
 Children also are eligible who have a diagnosed physical or mental condition which has a high probability of resulting in developmental delays. - 4.
 Informed clinical opinion must be used in determining eligibility for services as a result of a development delay.